 Stay away from alcohol and any junk foods during this time.
 Eating whole, natural foods, and drinking plenty of fluids will help speed up the process.

 6. Consider Getting Help From A Hands-On Physical Therapist

-A Physical therapist will also be able to assess when you’re ready to get back to it as normal, and will help make sure the injury doesn’t re-occur.
+A Physical therapist will also be able to assess when you’re ready to get back to it normal and will help make sure the injury doesn’t re-occur.